 Ever since the pandemic got millions of us outside into our back gardens looking up, the best telescopes on the market were in high demand... but we suspect many of them will end up collecting dust in the spare room.
 That's what happens because it's so difficult and time-consuming figure out how exactly to set up a telescope, align it, and competently use to find objects in the night sky.

 Cue the Vaonis Stellina, a refractor telescope that runs off the kind of portable battery you might use with a smartphone, aligns automatically with the stars in the night sky, and puts some incredibly distant objects 'live' on your smartphone's screen.
 It doesn't even have an eyepiece and you don't even have to go outside.
 This is one seriously different way to get into astronomy – and it's addictive.
+In fact, we rank it amongst today's best telescopes for beginners.
 Read on for our full Vaonis Stellina smart telescope review.

 - View the Stellina at Vaonis